antimof/UxPlay/README.md

 1. `sudo apt-get install libssl-dev libplist-dev`  (unless you need to build OpenSSL and libplist from source).
-2. `sudo apt-get install libavahi-compat-libdnssd-dev libgstreamer1.0-dev libgstreamer-plugins-base1.0-dev gstreamer1.0-libav gstreamer1.0-plugins-bad`
+2. `sudo apt-get install libavahi-compat-libdnssd-dev libgstreamer1.0-dev libgstreamer-plugins-base1.0-dev gstreamer1.0-libav gstreamer1.0-plugins-bad`.
-(for the Raspberry Pi, make sure `gstreamer-1.0-gl` is also installed).
 3. `sudo apt-get install gstreamer1.0-vaapi` (For hardware-accelerated Intel graphics, but not NVIDIA)
 4. `sudo apt-get install libx11-dev`  (only needed if you invoke the "ZOOMFIX" X11 display-name fix in the next step)
 5. `cmake .` (or "`cmake -DZOOMFIX=ON .`" to get a screen-sharing fix to